lazyatom/gem-this/Readme.markdown

 Anyway, sometimes - after a bit of tinkering and pondering - I do end up with a library that I consider gem-worthy and fit for consumption.
 But every time I look at the existing tools to build gems, I'm paralysed by the comprehensive nature of their function.

-Often, they'll try to generate a particular directory structure, with test stubs and a website.
+Often, they'll try to generate a particular directory structure, with test stubs and a website, which is fine in principle, but I've already got my code the way I want it; I'm not generating a new project.

 Even worse, sometimes they'll add themselves as dependencies for your gem!
+Yuck.

 I am not interested in that.
 I just want the simplest thing that could possibly work, to build my gem and make it available to the world.
 I will add any bells and whistles that I want later.